rivasvict/vctr90.github.io/_posts/2015-10-28-TypeScript-vs-VanillaJs.md

 ---
 layout: post
 title: TypeScript vs VanillaJs
-date:   2015-10-28 15:20:04
+date: 2015-10-28T15:20:04.000Z
-description: "An article to choose one or another technology"
+description: An article to choose one or another technology
+published: true
 ---

 ## Where to choose TypeScript over VanillaJs